 Digital repositories –such as Helios, Pandektis and the National Archive of PhD Thesis– were created and five e-journals were published.
-With a vision to create interactive digital spaces for the dissemination of knowledge –spaces which extend beyond geographical boundaries and technical constraints– NIRST’s second phase had yet to raise public awareness for the benefits of open access among scientific and research community.
+With a vision to create interactive digital spaces for the dissemination of knowledge –spaces which extend beyond geographical boundaries and technical constraints– NISRT’s second phase had yet to raise public awareness for the benefits of open access among scientific and research community.
 Having invested in expertise and technical knowledge, NIRST enters its third phase of development.